hudson155/kairo/kairo-protected-string/README.md

 ## Usage

-Opting into `ProtectedString.Access` is necessary to create instances of `ProtectedString` or to access their underlying values.
+You must explicitly opt in to create protected strings or access their values.
-However, this annotation should only be used where protected strings are **initially created** or where their **underlying values are accessed**.
-It isn't necessary (and in fact should be avoided) to use this annotation to pass protected strings around within your code.

 ```kotlin
 @OptIn(ProtectedString.Access::class)
 ```

-Once you've opted in, simply call the constructor or access the `value` property.
+Once you've opted in, usage is simple.

 ```kotlin
 val apiKey = ProtectedString("your_api_key")